Hansenyao/nait-comp1017-exercises/README.md

-# nait-web-design-homeworks
-All web design homework projects at NAIT
+# This folder includes all homeworks projects for Web Design course at NAIT DMIT.